fi-uba-t3/kero/docs/architecture.md

 # Architecture

-The main requirement of our project is to provide various services using desktop computers with different specifications.
+The main objective of this project is to provide various services to a private network using desktop computers with heterogeneous specifications as hardware.
 To the end user, all computers look the same.
 On the inside, we combine a well known container orchestrator to deploy services and desktops for our users.

+The set of machines that form part of the platform is called _cluster_.
+Any single machine in the _cluster_ may be referred as a _node_.
+This set of machines can be heterogeneous and will run only basic services needed for running and managing the cluster on bare metal.
+All services provided by the cluster run on containers.

+Among the services provided by the cluster we list:
+- **Virtual desktops**: different users may login to what looks like a private computer, but is actually containerized.
+- **LDAP registry**: an LDAP registry to provide credential for users and administrators.
+- **Disributed volumes**: a distributed filesystem that provides HA replicated access to storage, which is shared among many nodes with storage capabilities.

+This design also provides a way of adding more custom services so long they are compliant with the container orchestrator Kubernetes.

 ![](/docs/architecture.png)

-## Container orchestrator
+## Container orchestrator and virtualization

 To deploy our services and the employees desktops, we use an orchestrator named [Kubernetes (K8s)](https://kubernetes.io/).
 K8s is an open-source system for automating deployment, scaling, and management of containerized applications.
 But above all, K8s is self-healing.
 It restarts containers that fail, replaces and reschedules containers when nodes die, kills containers that don’t respond to your user-defined health check, and doesn’t advertise them to clients until they are ready to serve.